pavankjadda/SpringBoot-Infinispan-Docker/README.md

-# Java MicroServices with JHipster, Spring Boot, Spring Cloud, Infinispan cache and Docker
+# MicroServices with Spring Boot, Infinispan cache and Docker
 Java MicroServices with JHipster, Spring Boot, Spring Cloud, Infinispan cache and Docker.
 Clone the repository and deploy.
 Refer [this document](https://www.jhipster.tech/docker-compose/) for docker instructions.

 Technologies Used: